GoogleChrome/web.dev/src/site/content/en/blog/web-ar/index.md

 ---
 title: "Augmented reality: You may already know it"
-subhead: If you've used the WebXR Device API already, you're already there.
+subhead: If you've used the WebXR Device API already, you're most of the way there.
 authors:
   - joemedley
 date: 2020-02-12